-Note: Much of this info, especially the really rare stuff, comes from Titus Andronicus’ MySpace blog.
+Note: Much of this info, especially the really rare stuff, comes from Titus Andronicus’ MySpace blog (now defunct).
 If anyone has pictures, tracklistings, or extra copies (please!) of the releases I don’t have info on, drop me a line.
 (Thanks to Kevin for additional information.)

 Titus Andronicus Self-titled EP

 The note on Titus’ blog about this is “several made, only a few purchased”.
 Recorded in September ’05, shortly after the band’s first show.
 A CD-R with a paper insert, five tracks: